Social Media Defined

-Social media accounts associated with Daemen College may not be used for personal or financial gain or to promote personal activities.
-Account managers may not promote a product, activist causes, or political party through accounts associated with Daemen College.
+Social media accounts associated with Daemen University may not be used for personal or financial gain or to promote personal activities.
+Account managers may not promote a product, activist causes, or political party through accounts associated with Daemen University.

 Inactive Social Account Termination

-To help reduce the number of social media accounts that require account management, inactive social media accounts associated with Daemen College will be reviewed periodically and assessed for termination.
-Inactive accounts can represent the college in a negative way to external stakeholders.
+To help reduce the number of social media accounts that require account management, inactive social media accounts associated with Daemen University will be reviewed periodically and assessed for termination.
+Inactive accounts can represent the university in a negative way to external stakeholders.

 New Account Requests

 If a Daemen University department, office/division club, organization, or group feels the need to create a new social media account, a request must be made through the Department of Marketing and Communications.
 Please contact the marketing and digital media specialist via email to make a formal request.
 Requests must be made and vetted by the division prior to implementing any new Daemen University social media accounts.

 The following points are general best practices to follow when managing a social media account on behalf of an institution, business, club, department, or organization.
 While these are not the only best practices to follow, they help to provide a solid foundation for social media management and content creation.

 Each social media platform is different, and each has a unique way of sharing information with your designated audience.
 Keep this in mind when posting or developing content.